Spin Chain Overlaps and the Twisted Yangian: One-point functions in AdS/dCFT

 \subsection{The $SO(5)$ symmetric domain wall theory}

-We will be considering a domain wall version of ${\cal N}=4$ SYM theory with gauge group $U(N)$ where the theory has a non-trivial vacuum on one side of the wall.
-More precisely, we consider a co-dimension one wall placed at $x_3=0$ and we allow for (some of) the scalar fields of the theory to have non-vanishing classical values for $x_3>0$.
+We will be considering a domain wall version of ${\cal N}=4$ SYM theory with gauge group $U(N)$ where the theory has a nontrivial vacuum on one side of the wall.
+More precisely, we consider a codimension 1 wall placed at $x_3=0$ and we allow for (some of) the scalar fields of the theory to have non-vanishing classical values for $x_3>0$.
 Assuming $\psi^{\text{cl}}=A_\mu^{\text{cl}}=0$, the classical values for the scalar fields have to fulfil the equation

-By allowing the classical fields to depend on the distance to the defect $x_3$ one can obtain a defect CFT.
+By allowing the classical fields to depend on the distance from the defect $x_3$ one can obtain a defect CFT.
 An \so{5} symmetric solution with such space-time dependence was found in~\cite{Constable:2001ag,Castelino:1997rv}

 where the classical fields are $N\times N$ matrices containing the sub-matrices $G_i$ of dimension $d_G\times d_G$ with

 They can be constructed starting from a four-dimensional representation of the Clifford algebra $\so{5}$